-If you work with similar ranges that comprise different types of records: numbers, text, or date values, embrace the COUNTA function with the Function by Color tool.
+If you're dealing with ranges that include various data types like numbers, text, or dates, consider using the COUNTA function from the Function by Color tool.

 For a start, open the tool to sum by color.
 In Power Tools, you will see it right on the smart toolbar:

 Here are six simple settings you need to specify to get the results:

 - The range with the color-coded data that you want to check: I pick the columns with the test results, B2:D18.